 This is not a scam, but travellers have to understand that the Customs services in all countries have very formidable powers.
 They can demand that you unlock your smartphone or computer and trawl through its contents.
 If they find anything untoward, like pornography, dog fighting or anything that may be illegal in their country, even if it is completely legal in your country, they can confiscate and destroy your smartphone or computer and hit you with a large fine - or even arrest you.

 There is one very simple remedy that will keep you and your equipment safe.
-Before you embark on your trip and you are taking a notebook computer, check the contents and make sure that anything that could remotely be construed by any nation's Customs as being offensive, illegal or even obnoxious, is removed.
+Before you embark on your trip and you are taking a notebook computer and your smartphone, check the contents and make sure that anything that could remotely be construed by any nation's Customs as being offensive, illegal or even obnoxious, is removed.
 Not just deleted, but wiped from the computer's recycle bin, so that it cannot be recovered.
-The same goes for your smartphone.
 Don't have any content that could cause you a problem.

-However, that doesn't mean that you cannot access such sensitive files.
-All you need to do is to set up a Cloud storage account, put your sensitive files on it and when ready, download them to your computer and smartphone, once you have passed through Customs and are in that foreign nation.
-Of course you never put a reference or the web address and log-on details for that Cloud storage on any of your equipment and no Customs officials will be any the wiser, even if they thoroughly examine your computer or smartphone.
+This doesn't mean that you cannot access such sensitive files.
+All you need to do is to set up a Cloud storage account or a Network Addressed Storage (NAS) device that is connected to the Internet.
+Put your sensitive files on it and when you need them, download them to your computer and smartphone, once you have passed through Customs and are in that foreign nation or even once you have cleared Australian Customs on the way back home.
+Of course you should never put a reference or the web address and log-on details for that remote storage on any of your equipment and never disclose this to anybody.
+That way, no Customs officials will be any the wiser, even if they thoroughly examine your computer or smartphone.